lvangh/MTW/ReadMe.md

 When an attack failure occurs, an announcement is made into the /say/party/raid (RW for bosses toggle as well) to notify the raid, along with the tank's current threat value pulled from KTM 17.x.

 This announcement is based off a customizable timer that starts when the player enters combat.
-When the timerends, the warnings stop until the next time a player enters combat.
+When the timer ends, the warnings stop until the next time a player enters combat.

 #### Use
 Type /mtw in game to see the menu.